Shopkeepers/Language-Files/README.md

 **Alternatively**, there are also buttons to add and edit files directly in this repository: When you use those, GitHub will automatically fork this repository for you, create a `patch-x` branch to store your changes, and afterwards offer you the option to create a Pull Request for your changes.

-In order to get your changes accepted, **try to follow these principles**:
-* Stick to the default coloring and formatting scheme of the messages, and of the language file itself.
-* Do not include author or server names, advertisements, or links.
-* When adding a new language file, follow the naming pattern `language-<languageCode>.yml`.
-* This can be ignored if you add or edit language files directly here on GitHub: Use the `UTF-8` encoding for your language file.
-Some text editors, like for example [Notepad++](https://notepad-plus-plus.org/), allow you to easily determine and change the encoding of your language file.
-Try to use `UTF-8` right from the beginning, because changing the file encoding in retrospect might break special characters.
-* Prefer creating multiple Pull Requests for independent changes (e.g. when adding or making changes in different language files, or for different plugin versions).
+Prefer creating multiple Pull Requests for independent changes (e.g. when adding or making changes in different language files, or for different plugin versions).
 On GitHub, you can [create multiple "branches"](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository), which allows you to keep each of your independent changes separate, and later create individual Pull Requests for them.
 * When you added or edited a file and are about to commit the changes, GitHub offers you an option to create a new branch for these changes.
 * If you add or edit files directly inside this repository, without manually creating a fork first, GitHub will automatically create a fork with a new `patch-x` branch to store your changes.
 In this case, you can probably ignore this aspect and let GitHub handle it automatically for you.
-* You may also suggest changes or alternatives for already existing translations, including the default translations.
-But please include an explanation as to why you think that these changes are necessary or useful.
-If your suggestions affect the default language files, they are either considered for the next version of Shopkeepers, or added as an alternative translation in this repository.
-* See [the next section](https://github.com/Shopkeepers/Language-Files#updating-a-language-file) for additional notes on updating existing language files for newer plugin versions.

-### Updating a Language File
+#### Updating a Language File

 With every update of the Shopkeepers plugin, if there have been changes to the default language files:
 * A new branch is created for this plugin version.
 This branch initially only contains the default language files (english, and likely german since I speak that myself).